sciapp/gr/lib/grm/grplot/README.md

    `error:{{error_bar_color:`color_index`},{downwards_cap_color:`color_index`},{upwards_cap_color:`color_index`}}`

+6. `error_bar_style`: Defines how the error-bars are displayed.
+As single error-lines(0) or as an error-area(1).
-6. `ind_bar_color`: With this parameter the color of specific bars can be changed.
+7. `ind_bar_color`: With this parameter the color of specific bars can be changed.
 The value of this parameter are key-value pairs with the following keys:
     - `indices`: The index number of the bar, which color should be changed.
     - `rgb`: The new color for the specified bar.
 The value has to be three doubles or integer which represents the RGB value.

    The syntax of this parameter is:

    `ind_bar_color:`number_of_bars`,{{indices:`first_bar_index`},{rgb:`r1,g1,b1`}`,...`}`
-7. `ind_edge_color`: With this parameter the color of specific edges can be changed.
+8. `ind_edge_color`: With this parameter the color of specific edges can be changed.
 The value of this parameter are key-value pairs with the following keys:
     - `indices`: The index number of the edge, which color should be changed.
     - `rgb`: The new color for the specified edge.
 The value has to be three doubles or integer which represents the RGB value.

    The syntax of this parameter is:

    `ind_edge_color:`number_of_edges`,{{indices:`first_edge_index`},{rgb:`r1,g1,b1`}`,...`}`
-8. `ind_edge_width`: With this parameter the width of specific edges can be changed.
+9. `ind_edge_width`: With this parameter the width of specific edges can be changed.
 The value of this parameter are key-value pairs with the following keys:
     - `indices`: The index number of the edge, which width should be changed.
     - `width`: The new width for the specified edge.
 The value of this parameter has to be an integer or double.

    The syntax of this parameter is:

    `ind_edge_width:`number_of_edges`,{{indices:`first_edge_index`},{width:`first_edge_width`}`,...`}`
-9. `orientation`: This parameter defines the orientation of the displayed bars.
+10. `orientation`: This parameter defines the orientation of the displayed bars.
 They can either be drawn `horizontal` or `vertical` while the default is `horizontal`.
-10. `style`: This parameter defines how the data inside the bar plot is displayed.
+11. `style`: This parameter defines how the data inside the bar plot is displayed.
 There are three options:
     - `default`: All values are displayed with a separate bar.
     - `stacked`: The values are displayed with bars which are stacked over each other.
     - `lined`: The values are displayed with smaller bars next to each other.
-11. `y_labels`: This parameter allows the user to set labels to specific bars, which can for example display the value of the bar.
+12. `y_labels`: This parameter allows the user to set labels to specific bars, which can for example display the value of the bar.
 The syntax of this parameter is `y_labels:{`label1`,`label2`,`...`}`.

 ### CONTOUR